BlueBrain/MorphIO/doc/source/specification.rst

 Neurite
 -------

-A neurite is a tree of sections(`Section`_).
+A neurite is an out-tree of sections(`Section`_).
 The tree structure implies the following:

 * Section can have only one parent (another section).
 * Section can have an arbitrary number of children (other sections).
+* It exists a root section for the neurite.
+* The structure is oriented : all its edges point away from the root.
-* No loops are present in the structure.
+* No cycles are present in the structure.

 A section without parent is called a root section.
 A section with parent must have its first point to be a duplicate of the last point of its parent.